Key Takeaways

 Why You Need Specialized Email Security Beyond Basic Protection

-Relying solely on the native security of your email provider is like having a front door lock but no alarm system.
+When you rely solely on the native security of your email provider, it is like having a front door lock but no alarm system in place.
+A smart intruder can break in and you will be none the wiser.

 The Phishing Evolution